programmercv/resume_exporter/README.md

 [Save your profile](#save-your-public-profile-as-html) as html.
 Then use the `resume_exporter` command to extract data.

-Example 1: extract resume data from .html file, and export as json:
+Example: extract resume data from .html file, and export as json:

     resume_exporter /path/to/your/profile.html

-Example 2: extract resume data from .html file, export as json and save to file:
+That command will return a string, that looks like [that](spec/fixtures/example.json)

+To save that string in a json file, run:

     resume_exporter /path/to/your/profile.html >> your_file.json

-Example 3: extract resume data from .html file, and export as xml
+To export to other formats, run:

     resume_exporter /path/to/your/profile.html --format xml

-Example 4: extract resume data from .html file, export as xml and save to file
+    or

     resume_exporter /path/to/your/profile.html --format xml >> your_file.xml

 #### Formats